 This is a compilation of the threads posted by Peter Mather as a background and deeper explanation of the graphics capabilities of the CMM2.
 I have taken the liberty (with Peters OK), to post them on the forum in the hope that they will assist others in realising the full potential of the CMM2.
 They are Peters words and ideas with all typing mistakes, errors or omission, mine (apologies Peter).
-Editor:Doug Pankhurst.
+There is also demo code included that was created by members of TheBackShed forum (with their permission - thanks).
+Editor: Doug Pankhurst.